Manage event subscriptions (Recommended)

 Push Channel

 The push channel for alert notifications.
-To create a push channel:
+To create a push channel, perform the following steps:

 1. Click Create New Push.